tool

 RoundTrip executes the HTTP request with a signature.

-Returns the response.
-Returns an error if the operation fails.
+// - error: An error if the initial operation fails.

 type Tool